Why Bruges, Belgium should be on your Travel Bucket List

 Bruges is probably one of my favorite little spots on the planet.
 It’s rarely a place one thinks to travel to, but Bruges Belgium is kind of a best kept secret and definitely a place to add to your travel bucket list!
-Nestled between France and the Netherlands, Belgium rarely gets a second look but for travelers looking for a quiet place, Bruges is the perfect destination.
+Nestled between France and the Netherlands, Belgium rarely gets a second look but for travelers looking for a quiet, safe place, Bruges is the perfect destination.
 Whether you are traveling to Bruges from Amsterdam or going to Bruges from Belgium or the US, it’s relatively easy to get to.

-This medieval, quaint, romantic, friendly, quiet, clean and safe town is the perfect place for women’s solo travel or for couples visit.
+This medieval, quaint, romantic, friendly, quiet, clean and safe town is the perfect place for women’s solo travel or for couples to visit.
 I spent about 3 days in Bruges before heading to Brussels and I could have just stayed there forever.